Olaia1/aging-heart-multiomic-scrna/README.md

-# Aging Mouse Heart -- Multi-Omic Single-Cell Analysis
+# Aging Mouse Heart -- Single-Cell Analysis

 Co-expression, cell-cell communication, and gene regulatory network analysis of aging in the mouse heart, using single-cell RNA-seq data from *Tabula Muris Senis* (FACS + droplet).